Typhoon Surigae

 Upon Surigae's naming, watches and warnings were issued for the island of Yap in the Federated States of Micronesia and the islands of Koror and Kayangel in Palau as well.
-The typhoon left US$4.8 million in damage in Palau after cutting off power, water, and destroying infrastructure.
+The typhoon left US$4.8 million in damage in Palau after cutting off power and water and destroying infrastructure.
 Later, warnings were raised for parts of the Philippines as the typhoon moved closer to the nation, with evacuations taking place in eastern regions of the Visayas.
-The storm killed at least 10 people and left another eight missing, in addition to causing at least ₱272.8 million (US$5.67 million) in damage in the Philippines.
+The Philippines was battered with heavy rainfall, flooding and strong winds as Surigae passed just offshore.
+Landslides displaced over 100,000 people in the Bicol Region.
+The cargo ship LCU Cebu Great Ocean ran aground in the southern Philippines.
+Overall, Surigae killed at least 10 people and left another eight missing, in addition to causing at least ₱272.8 million (US$5.67 million) in damage in the Philippines.